antonioscardace/antonioscardace/README.md

 <h1 align="center">Hi there 👋, it's great to have you here!<br/> </h1>

 Few info about me:
 * B.Sc. in Computer Science at the University of Catania.
 110 with Honours / 110.
-Nominated for Archimede Prize.
+Nominated for the "Archimede" Prize.
 * M.Sc.
 Student in Computer Science at the University of Catania 📚🎓.
-* My main interestes are: Algorithms, Data Structures, Software Engineering, Data Engineering.
+* My main interests are: Algorithms, Data Structures, Software Engineering, and Data Engineering.
 * Passionate about Movies and Politics.